jnash10/AI-Scheduling-Assistant/README.md

 ### Evaluation Criteria for Scoring & Ranking :
 - Correctness of Output – Accuracy and precision of the results
-- Roundtrip Latency – Speed and efficiency of processing and response
+- Roundtrip Latency – Speed and efficiency of processing and response ( Timeout : 10 sec )
 - Maintenance of GitHub Repository – Code organization, documentation, and commit hygiene
 - Creativeness in Approach – Innovation, originality, and problem-solving uniqueness
 - Scoring Based on Performance – Combined assessment of correctness, latency, repo quality, and creativity